mjpancake/mjpancake.github.io/docs/cpp-old.md

 ## Container Preferences

 - [CP-1] Use arrays and array-likes for small data regardless of big-O.
-  - "Small" = "Less than a dozen of elements with primitive types".
+  - Less than 1KiB is considered small.
   - Use `std::array` for fix length arrays.
   - Use `saki::util::Stactor` for variable length arrays.
   - Do not use Raw C-style arrays.
+- [CP-2] Linear search is preferred over binary search on small arrays.
-- [CP-2] Functional map/fold style is preferred over `for` loops.
+- [CP-3] Functional map/fold style is preferred over `for` loops.

 ## Class Definition Formatting